-The Faculty of Engineering currently offers two four-year undergraduate Computer Science programs leading to the Bachelor of Applied Science (B.A.Sc.) degree.
-After completion of a common first-year program, Computer Science I, students are admitted to Level II in either Honours Computer Science or Honours Business Informatics.
+The Faculty of Engineering currently offers a four-year undergraduate Computer Science program leading to the Bachelor of Applied Science (B.A.Sc.) degree.
+After completion of a common first-year program, Computer Science I, students are admitted to Level II in Honours Computer Science.

 In the modern world, computer science enhances every aspect of our work and play.
 From powerful mobile software development to information gathering, online searches and resource planning, computer science takes the theoretical and brings it to life in practical applications.

 The computer science curriculum at McMaster goes far beyond the concepts of programming.
 It places emphasis on the foundations and theory of computer science while exploring discrete mathematics, data structures, algorithms, logic, management of complexity, programming languages and numerical computation.